dzungdoan6/dzungdoan6.github.io/content/publication/hashing_BDNN/index.md

 ---
-title: 'Binary Hashing with Semidefinite Relaxation and Augmented Lagrangian'
+title: 'Learning to Hash with Binary Deep Neural Network'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here